“Fix your contentment issues while you’re single or they’ll be the same issues that end your relationship.”

 I have been single now for a total of two years.
 Before that, it was six years.
 I had a few flings and situationships in between but nonetheless, I was considered single.
-One of the reasons I started this blog was because my relationship status was single 80% of the time.
+One of the reasons I started this blog was because my relationship status was single 90% of the time.
 Through these years of being single, I sometimes wondered “Is there something wrong with me?”
 I mean I know I’m attractive, intelligent, I have a great sense of humor, plus I’m ambitious enough for two people but why am I still single?
-The common denominator in these failed attempts to become someone’s wifey always ended the same; either with him saying “I’m not looking for anything right now” or his once daily text dwindling down to a text once a week so I eventually stopped trying.
+The common denominator in these failed attempts to become someone’s wifey always ended the same; either with him saying “I’m not looking for anything right now” or his once daily texts dwindling down to a text once a week so I eventually stopped trying.
 When I sat alone with my thoughts, I had to face myself and really wonder if there was something wrong with me.
-Those were sad, heartfelt moments because I really wanted to know if there was something wrong with me.
+Those were sad, heartfelt moments because I really wanted to know if I was the problem.

 “My mindset told me that I must not be that great of a catch because no one had caught me yet so I must go after them.”